npm/rfcs/README.md

 When the changes described in an RFC have been implemented and merged into the relevant repository (and thus, due to be released), the corresponding RFC will be moved from `accepted/` to `implemented/`.
-If you'd like to implement an accepted RFC, please make a PR in the appropriate and mention the RFC and the RFC PR.
+If you'd like to implement an accepted RFC, please make a PR in the appropriate repo and mention the RFC in the PR.
 Feel free to do this even for work-in-progress code!

 ## How do I change an RFC after ratification?